rust-lang/rfcs/text/0000-pi-types.md

 ## Type checking

-Type checking is done lazily by evaluating the bounds and constexprs.
+Type checking is done by using a transitive rule, such that `where` bounds must be implied by the caller.

 # Motivation
 [motivation]: #motivation